HexArchy/locker-c/Readme.md

 ## Overview

-The File Protection System is a robust C-based application designed to safeguard files within a specified directory.
-It employs file system monitoring and access control mechanisms to prevent unauthorized modifications, deletions, or moves of protected files.
+The File Protection System is a robust C-based application designed to safeguard files within a specified directory and its subdirectories.
+It employs recursive file system monitoring and access control mechanisms to prevent unauthorized modifications, deletions, or moves of protected files.

 ## Features

-- Real-time file system monitoring
+- Real-time recursive file system monitoring
-- Protection against file modifications, deletions, and moves
+- Protection against file modifications, deletions, and moves in the target directory and all subdirectories
 - Template-based file protection
 - Password-protected system control
 - Logging of all protection events and system activities
 - User-friendly command-line interface
+- Recursive protection and unprotection of files

 ## Requirements